How Does a Job Interview Work

 Technical Readiness and Presence

-Virtual interviews expose technical vulnerabilities: slow internet, poor sound, and distracting backgrounds.
+Virtual interviews expose technical vulnerabilities: slow internet, poor sound, distracting backgrounds.
 Test your setup early.
 Use a neutral, uncluttered background and ensure your camera frames you from mid-torso up.
-Maintain eye contact by looking toward the camera when speaking, and keep notes minimal to avoid shifting your gaze.
+Maintain eye contact by looking toward the camera when speaking.
+Keep notes minimal to avoid shifting your gaze.

 Managing Time Zones and Scheduling

-If you’re interviewing across time zones, propose specific windows, factor in transit time if you’re relocating recently, and be transparent about your availability for on-site stages.
+If you’re interviewing across time zones, propose specific windows, factor in transit time if relocating, and be transparent about your availability for on-site stages.
 Small logistical clarity signals reliability.

 Handling Global Mobility Questions

-When interviewing for roles that involve relocation or international teams, prepare concise statements about eligibility, timing, and past experience working across cultures.
+If the role involves relocation or international teams, prepare concise statements about eligibility, timing constraints, and past experience working across cultures.
 Employers value clarity: they want to know when you could start, if sponsorship is required, and what family considerations may affect timelines.

 Interviewing Across Cultures